-To celebrate the release of its popular new collectible card game, Might & Magic: Duel of Champions, Ubisoft is holding its “Road to Paris” tournament series around the world with online qualifiers and live tournament events.
+To celebrate the release of Might & Magic: Duel of Champions, Ubisoft is holding its “Road to Paris” tournament series around the world with online qualifiers and live tournament events.
 In addition to registering for live tournaments on-site at the events, gamers who are unable to come along can participate in online qualifiers.
-Ubisoft has already had thousands of participants, but only eight competitors from the qualifying events will be invited to participate in the World Championship during Paris Games Week, 30 October to 3 November.
+Ubisoft has already had thousands of participants, but only eight competitors from the qualifying events will be invited to participate in the World Championship during Paris Games Week, October 30 to November 3.

 What brought you to Australia?